Generic name: anti-inhibitor coagulant complex [ an-TEE-in-HIB-i-tor-koe-AG-yoo-lant-KOM-plex ]

 Hemophilia, an inherited blood-clotting disorder, is often treated with medicines containing clotting factors that help control bleeding.
 When the body develops antibodies or "inhibitors" to the clotting factor, this treatment becomes less effective in preventing bleeding episodes.
-Anti-inhibitor coagulant complex works by bypassing the effects of these inhibitors to improve blood clotting and decrease the risk of bleeding.
+Feiba works by bypassing the effects of these inhibitors to improve blood clotting and decrease the risk of bleeding.

-Anti-inhibitor coagulant complex is used to treat or prevent bleeding episodes in people with hemophilia A or B who have developed inhibitors.
-This medicine is also used to control bleeding related to surgery in people with hemophilia and inhibitors.
-Anti-inhibitor coagulant complex is not for treating bleeding episodes in people who do not have inhibitors.
+Feiba is used to treat or prevent bleeding episodes in people with hemophilia A or B who have developed inhibitors.
+Feiba is also used to control bleeding related to surgery in people with hemophilia and inhibitors.
+This medicine is not for treating bleeding episodes in people who do not have inhibitors.

 Call your doctor or seek emergency medical help right away if you have--sudden numbness or weakness, sudden headache, slurred speech, chest pain, trouble breathing, sudden cough with blood, warmth or swelling in your leg.

-you have had a severe allergic reaction to this medicine or other antihemophilic factors;
+you have had a severe allergic reaction to Feiba or other antihemophilic factors;

 you have a blood condition called disseminated intravascular coagulation;